marselgray/trillo/README.md

 [Read More About the Root Selector](https://css-tricks.com/almanac/selectors/r/root/)

 2. FlexBox
+(See Notes Below)

 3. SVGs -- Scalable Vector Graphics
 SVGs are preferred since they are easily to manipulate and have better support than iconfonts.

+4. currentColor

 4. Nested FlexBoxes

 ###  Notes
 FlexBox Definition and Terms:

-1. Flex
+**Flex:**

-Instead of writing flex-grow, flex-basis, flex-shrink you can simply write flex where the first item is flex-grow, the second if flex-shrink, and the final is flex-basis.
+>Instead of writing flex-grow, flex-basis, flex-shrink you can simply write flex where the first item is flex-grow, the second if flex-shrink, and the final is flex-basis.
 ```
 /* this */
 flex: 1 100px;